biobakery/Maaslin2/README.md

 MaAsLin2 was developed to find associations between microbiome multi'omics features and complex metadata in population-scale epidemiological studies.
-The software includes multiple analysis methods, normalization, and transformation options to customize analysis for your specific study.
+The software includes multiple analysis methods, normalization, and transform options to customize analysis for your specific study.

 ## Requirements ##

-MaAsLin2 is an R package that can be run on the command line or within R. It requires the following R packages included in Bioconductor and CRAN (Comprehensive R Archive Network).
+MaAsLin2 is an R package that can be run on the command line or as an R function.
+It requires the following R packages included in Biocondutor and CRAN (Comprehensive R Archive Network).
 Please install these packages before running MaAsLin2.

-* R (>= 3.5.0)
 * Bioconductor packages: edgeR and metagenomeSeq
 * CRAN packages: pscl, pbapply, car, dplyr, vegan, chemometrics, ggplot2, pheatmap, cplm, logging, data.table, and lmerTest